skid88/Classchartsv2/README.md

 - ⚙️ **UI Configuration**: No YAML required.
 Setup and adjust settings directly in the UI.
 - 📝 **Homework Tracking**: Detailed sensors for outstanding, completed, and total tasks.
 - 👨‍🏫 **Lesson Monitoring**: Know exactly what lesson is on now and what's coming up next.
-- 🔄 **Adjustable Fetching**: Choose to look ahead from 1 to 30 days via the "Configure" menu.
+- 🔄 **Adjustable Date Range**: Sync 1 to 30 days of lessons via the "Configure" menu.
+- ⚙️ **Set Update Interval**:  Configure the data synchronization rate.

 ---